 This six-week workshop, led by Quincy Scott Jones, will explore feelings and emotions like frustration, curiosity, grievance, nostalgia, liberation, remembrance, and more.
 Via haiku, imagery, Ars Poetica, and other stylistic techniques, this workshop will remind students why they return to the page.
 The workshop costs about $395, and classes will be held via Zoom.
 More information can be found over on Catapult’s homepage.

 Best for Young Poets : The Loft

 In the age of online learning and screen fatigue, it might be difficult to get teens excited about writing, but The Loft’s poetry classes for young writers are a timely and meaningful way to inspire and empower the voices of young writers.

-Due to the pandemic, all Loft classes are being taught online until at least May 31, 2021.
+All Loft classes are being taught online until at least Sept.
+1, 2021.

 Best for Gifting : MasterClass

 If you’re ready to take your craft to the next level, consider signing up for former U.S. Poet Laurate Billy Collins’ MasterClass on Reading and Writing Poetry.